ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Lastly, create a set of known good configurations for the services you want to use.
 For example, if your organisation requires data at rest is encrypted with your own key, create automation scripts or runbooks on how to configure that service in a way that is compliant with the security requirements.
-Creating governance policies (E.g. on [Azure](https://docs.microsoft.com/en-us/azure/governance/policy/overview)) which are validated on the entire platform might help with proving that you're in fact working securily.
+Creating governance policies (E.g. on [Azure](https://docs.microsoft.com/en-us/azure/governance/policy/overview){:target="_blank" rel="noopener noreferrer"}) which are validated on the entire platform might help with proving that you're in fact working securily.
 Due to the level of automation that's possible on the cloud and the integration options between the different solutions there are quite a lot of scenarios where the public cloud is actually more secure than an on-premise solution.

 ## We can't use the cloud because we're not the size of Netflix